Wild Gunman

 is a light gun shooter game developed and published by Nintendo.
-Originally created as an electro-mechanical arcade game in 1974 by Gunpei Yokoi, it was adapted to a video game format for the Famicom console in 1984.
-It was released in 1985 as a launch game for the Nintendo Entertainment System (NES) with the Zapper light gun.
+Based on a 1974 electro-mechanical arcade game by Gunpei Yokoi, it was adapted to a video game for the Famicom console in Japan in 1984.
+In North America, it was released in 1985 as a launch game for the Nintendo Entertainment System (NES) with the Zapper light gun.

-Original version
+History

+1974 arcade game

-The original version of Wild Gunman is one of Nintendo's electro-mechanical (EM) arcade games created by Gunpei Yokoi and released in 1974.
+Wild Gunman is one of Nintendo's electro-mechanical (EM) arcade games created by Gunpei Yokoi and released in 1974.
 It consists of a light gun connected to a 16 mm projection screen.
 Full-motion video footage of an American Wild West gunslinger is projected onto the screen.
 When this enemy character's eyes flash, the player draws and fires the gun.
 If the player is fast enough, the projection changes to that of the shot gunman falling down; otherwise it shows the gunman drawing and firing his gun.

 Regardless of their success, the player continues to face off against other gunslinger opponents, of which there are five in total.

-Should the player draw their gun prematurely, a 'foul' light turns on and the player's input is ignored for the rest of the duel, rendering it unwinnable.
+Should the player draw their gun prematurely, a "foul" light turns on and the player's input is ignored until the next duel begins, rendering the current duel unwinnable.